 On May 24, 2020, the federal district court issued a 125-page decision, based on a 10,000-page record, following an eight-day trial in the consolidated case Jones, et al. v.
 DeSantis, et al. Jones is a lawsuit challenging provisions within Senate Bill 7066 of 2019 (“SB7066”) that require people with felony convictions to pay “fines,” “fees,” “costs,” and/or “restitution” (collectively, legal financial obligations or “LFOs”) to vote.
-In the decision, the Court ruled that aspects of this “pay-to-vote system” are unconstitutional under the Fourteenth and Twenty-Fourth Amendments and violates the National Voter Registration Act (“NVRA”).
+In the trial court decision, the court ruled that aspects of this “pay-to-vote system” are unconstitutional under the Fourteenth and Twenty-Fourth Amendments and violates the National Voter Registration Act (“NVRA”).

-Until any subsequent appeals are resolved, we are sure that Florida residents have lingering questions or reservations about registering to vote and heading to the polls.
+Until any subsequent appeals are resolved, we are sure that Florida residents have lingering questions about registering to vote and heading to the polls.
 To help, we have co-developed a resource with our partners to explain the Eleventh Circuit decision and what it means for the voting rights of people with felony convictions in Florida.